Ultimate Guide to Networking in The Music Industry

 Network on Facebook Groups

-This is one of the top reasons as to why you must use Facebook for networking with others.
+On the side of networking online Facebook Groups is a valuable resource.
 Facebook groups can help you get connected with pretty much anyone you need to succeed.
 Here’s a step by step method to network effectively!

 1. Join 10-20 groups that are in your niche.
 Simply by searching on Facebook can get you to some great groups.
 Try and be specific in your search, for example type “soundcloud support electro house” rather than just ‘soundcloud networking”.
 Don’t shy away from Blog groups and label groups, as they can help you get connected with important people.